-Sushi grade Ahi tuna can be consumed raw, but marinating it in the lime juice will not only cook the tuna, but it will infuse it with great flavor – delightful citrusy and herbaceous flavor.
+Chef’s Tip: Sushi grade Ahi tuna can be consumed raw, but marinating it in the lime juice will not only cook the tuna, but it will infuse it with great flavor – delightful citrusy and herbaceous flavor.
 It’s like melt-in-your-mouth deliciousness that you find yourself quickly devouring and going back for seconds, but you don’t feel guilty about it, because it’s so stinkin’ fresh and healthy.

-- ½ lb sushi grade Ahi tuna diced into small cubes
+- ½ lb sushi grade Ahi tuna, diced into small cubes

 - ½ teaspoon lime zest

-- 1/3 cup lime juice about 2 limes
+- 1/3 cup lime juice (about 2 limes)

-- 1 tablespoon jalapeño seeds removed and finely diced
+- 1 tablespoon jalapeño, seeds removed and finely diced

-- 2 tablespoons cilantro chopped
+- 2 tablespoons cilantro, chopped

-- 1/3 cup Roma tomatoes diced
+- 1/3 cup Roma tomatoes, diced

-- ½ avocado diced
+- ½ avocado, diced

-- salt to taste
+- kosher salt, to taste (approx 1/4 teaspoon)

 - Chips or baguette slices for serving

-Combine all ingredients (except avocado) in a bowl.
+- Combine all ingredients (except avocado) in a bowl.
 Cover and refrigerate for 1-2 hours, stirring occasionally.
 Don’t let it marinate for more than 2 hours or the meat will become tough.

-Just before serving, gently fold in the avocado and season with salt.
+- Just before serving, gently fold in the avocado and season with salt.

-Taste to adjust flavoring, and add more lime and cilantro if needed.
+- Taste to adjust flavoring, and add more lime and cilantro if needed.

-Serve with chips or baguette slices.
+- Serve with chips or baguette slices.

-There’s a lot of acidity going on here with all that lime juice, along with the added herbaciousness from that cilantro.
+There’s a lot of acidity going on here with all that lime juice, along with the herbaceous cilantro.
 While there’s some lovely creamy textures from the tuna and rich avocado, focus more on the citrus and herbs and look for something high in acidity to stand up to the power of the dish.
 If you don’t pair this with a wine with equal acidity the dish may fall flat and the wine will end up tasting sweet, and that’s no bueno!

-Pinot Gris (Grigio), some Albariños, and even Dry Riesling (make sure it’s dry though!) can work well.
+Pinot Gris (Grigio), Albariño, and even Dry Riesling (make sure it’s dry though!) can work well.
 But my go-to for ceviche is Sauvignon Blanc because they typically have lots of citrus notes, herbal aromas, and have the acidity to match that found in the dish.
 This is a pairing where you want to match acid with acid (know what I’m saying?).
 Some people will warn that this pairing may cause a lime-y or citrus-y overload in your mouth, but I personally think they work great for this particular ceviche recipe.